awsdocs/amazon-cloudfront-developer-guide/doc_source/distribution-web-values-specify.md

 + **Elastic Load Balancing load balancer** – `my-load-balancer-1234567890.us-west-2.elb.amazonaws.com`
 + **Your own web server** – `https://example.com`

-If your origin is an HTTP server, type the domain name of the resource\.
-The files must be publicly readable\.
+Choose the domain name in the **Origin Domain Name** field, or type the name\.
+The domain name is not case sensitive\.

-If your origin is an Amazon S3 bucket, in the CloudFront console, choose in the **Origin Domain Name** field, and a list enumerates the Amazon S3 buckets that are associated with the current AWS account\.
-Note the following:
+If your origin is an Amazon S3 bucket, note the following:
-+ If the bucket is configured as a website, enter the Amazon S3 static website hosting endpoint for your bucket; do not select the bucket name from the list in the **Origin Domain Name** field\.
++ If the bucket is configured as a website, enter the Amazon S3 static website hosting endpoint for your bucket; don't select the bucket name from the list in the **Origin Domain Name** field\.
 The static website hosting endpoint appears in the Amazon S3 console, on the **Properties** page under **Static Website Hosting**\.
 For more information, see [Using Amazon S3 Buckets Configured as Website Endpoints for Your Origin](DownloadDistS3AndCustomOrigins.md#concept_S3Origin_website)\.
 + If you configured Amazon S3 Transfer Acceleration for your bucket, do not specify the `s3-accelerate` endpoint for **Origin Domain Name**\.
 + If you're using a bucket from a different AWS account and if the bucket is not configured as a website, type the name in the following format: